Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/02-bashrc-aliases.md

 * The third defines `lt` to give a long listing of the last 10 files or directories to have been changed.
 This actually uses two commands and *pipes* the result of the `ls` command into the `head` command using the pipe `|`.
 Pipes are a powerful way to chain commands together into sophisticated operations.

 Save the file.
 The changes will not take effect in your current shell until you re-execute the commands in the `.bashrc` file.
-You do this with the `source` command:
+You do this with the `source` command (Note that a logging out and back in again will also achieve this because bash runs the contents of the `.bashrc` file at each launch):

 ~~~
 $ source .bashrc